 Skip to contents

-insurancerating provides a structured workflow for analysing, modelling, refining, and validating insurance rating models in R.
+insurancerating provides actuarial tools and building blocks for analysing, modelling, refining, and validating insurance rating models in R.

-The package is designed around common actuarial pricing practice and focuses on the translation of statistical models into interpretable and controllable tariff structures.
+The package is designed around common GLM-based pricing tasks and focuses on the translation of statistical model output into interpretable and controllable tariff structures.

 Scope